How to Say It: eh-SIN-oh-feel-ia

 Eosinophilia is a higher than normal number of a type of white blood cell called eosinophils.
 These cells help protect the body from certain types of infections.
 They are also involved in allergic reactions.

 This symptom is more common in people who have other family members who have it.

 Other things that may raise the risk are:

 Some people may not have symptoms.
 The symptoms a person will have depend on what is causing the eosinophilia.
 For example:

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done.
-You may be referred to a blood specialist.
+The doctor will ask about your symptoms and health history.
+A physical may be done.

 American Academy of Allergy, Asthma, and Immunology